urodriguez/uci/README.md

 * unit test
 * implement await/async without Dapper (current using version is Dapper.Extensions and it is coupled with MiniProfiler.Integration that not support async) => use EF
 * implement unityOfWork
+* use TeamCity
+* use Docker
+* use PusherServer to notify UI on server changes
+* deploy app to cloud

 ## Angular architercure styleguide